-We’ve looked at a lot of tech products throughout 2017, from fitness bands, games consoles and drones to the latest ‘must-have’ items like smart speakers.
+We’ve looked at a lot of tech products throughout the last year, from fitness bands, games consoles and drones to the latest ‘must-have’ items like smart speakers.
 Some are fantastic, and a sure-fire solution to keeping the family entertained for a few months.
-Others, however, make elves cry and Rudolph run for the hills.
+Others, however, are likely to end up being re-gifted or binned.

 Here’s our list of the best and worst tech items we’ve come across this year during our tests and reviews.

 A fitness tracker won’t get you off the couch (although a small taser shock could be a good new feature), but it can be a great motivational or guilt-inducing tool once you muster up the energy to get on your feet and work off that Christmas ham.
 You won’t have trouble finding all kinds of fancy fitness features, media controls and other options, but these can put a big old dent in your wallet with some of the more expensive models setting you back more than $500.
 Garmin’s Vivofit 3 is basic, but it packs enough functions for the average Joe or Jill looking to track simple exercise routines.
 It’s easy to use, comfortable, and very accurate when tracking steps, though it doesn’t include a heart rate monitor which may be a deal breaker.

 Crescendo DJ filtered earplugs

 Humans, especially young humans, have a habit of spending time in noisy environments like clubs and concerts that can permanently damage their hearing.
 It doesn’t take much – venues and events like these typically operate at around 100dB, which can start to cause damage after just 15 minutes.
 Unlike regular earplugs, filtered models can reduce these decibels to less harmful levels while retaining sound quality.
 The Crescendo DJ plugs are on the pricier end, but they’re comfortable, effective and have minimal impact on music and conversation, making them perfect for regular gig-goers.